platformsh/platformsh-docs/docs/src/development/local/ddev.md

 sectionBefore: Integrated environments
 ---

-[DDEV](https://ddev.readthedocs.io/en/stable/) is an open-source tool for local PHP and Node.js development environments.
+[DDEV](https://ddev.readthedocs.io/en/stable/) is an open-source tool for local PHP development environments.
-It allows you use Docker in your workflows while maintaining a GitOps workflow.
+It allows you to use Docker in your workflows while maintaining a GitOps workflow.
 You get fully containerized environments to run everything locally without having to install tools (including the Platform.sh CLI, PHP, and Composer) on your machine.